-The stakes in terms of education are major.
+The stakes in terms of Education are major.

-- To train young and not-so-young people capable of evolving and integrating new technologies and new professions, to position themselves in a rapidly changing society, where digital technology, relocation and technological leaps are questioning the very organization and nature of work. - To train citizens who respect the fundamental values of the French Republic, capable of understanding their environment, adapting to digital, climatic and societal upheavals, and having the tools to be players in democratic spaces.
+- To train young and not-so-young people capable of evolving and integrating new technologies and new professions, to position themselves in a rapidly changing society, where digital technology, relocation and technological leaps are questioning the very organization and nature of work. - To train citizens who respect the fundamental values of the Republic, who are capable of understanding their environment, adapting to digital, climatic and societal upheavals, and who have the tools to be actors in democratic spaces.

-The proposals presented below outline some of the areas of reform that could respond to these two challenges.
+The proposals presented below outline some of the areas of reform that could address these two issues.

-Training citizens : Democracy and school
+Educating citizens : Democracy and school